omergulcicek/forms/README.md

 # @omergulcicek/forms

-Advanced input fields with mask and regex support for React Hook Form - TypeScript hook package.
+Smart masking and validation for React Hook Form with TypeScript support.

+## 🚀 Live Demo

+Try the interactive demo: **[omergulcicek-forms.vercel.app](https://omergulcicek-forms.vercel.app/)**

+See all input types with real-time validation, masking, and shadcn/ui integration in action.

 ## Installation